madhavmehndiratta/blog/_posts/2020-06-03-cryptobank-vulnhub-walkthrough.md

 +------------+---------+--------------------+------------+
 ```

 Wooah!
-We just managed to get some login informations.
+We just managed to get some login information.
 We can probably use them to login into the development directory.
-I'll be using hydra just save these usernames and passwords in separate lists.
+I'll be using hydra, just save these usernames and passwords in separate lists.

 ```r
 m1m3@kali:~$  hydra -L users.txt -P passwords.txt -f 192.168.1.9 http-get /development